 Ashesi's library is primarily digital, with subscriptions to a number of electronic information resources, including the PERI databases which give access to over 30,000 scholarly journals.
 Ashesi's library is not limited to the library building; it reaches out, with cutting edge information, into faculty and administrative offices, classrooms, cafeterias, and even outdoor gathering spaces.

-The electronic library is supplemented by a paper collection that is currently 24,000 volumes, as well as a variety of international and local magazines, newspapers, and research publications.
+The electronic library is supplemented by a physical collection that is currently 27,000 volumes, as well as a variety of international and local magazines, newspapers, and research publications.

 - Two floors with seating for 150 users